aldelaro5/Bug-Fables-Internal-Docs/Entities/EntityControl/Update process/Unity events/LateUpdate.md

 # LateUpdate

-This is the LateUpdate of [EntityControl Creation](../../EntityControl%20Creation.md).
+This is the LateUpdate of EntityControl.
 This is the main update loop of the component and it is done on late due to the guarantee that coroutines have all ran by then so anything that could have edited the fields like the [animstate](../../Animations/animstate.md) have done so already.

 * Every 3 frames
   * If paused, ensure the `transform`'s position is `pausepos` unless `activeonpause` is true, we are in an event, `iskill` is true or `dead` is true